ORGANIZATION AND PROGRAM PROFILE

 - History of establishing credibility with a wide range of stakeholders

-- Demonstrated conceptual and analytical problem-solving skills (e.g., distilling insights from interviews)
+- Demonstrated conceptual and analytical problem-solving skills (e.g., distilling insights from research and discussions)

 - Experience in relevant issues (e.g., sustainability, community transformation, etc)